slac-epics-modules/CAENHVAsyn/README.autoGeneration.md

 ## Asyn Parameter Type

-Depending on the type of parameter found on the HV Power supply chassis, an appropriate Asyn parameter type is used according to this table.
+Depending on the type of parameter found on the HV Power supply crate, an appropriate Asyn parameter type is used according to this table.
 The table also shows which type of record, and which DTYP field is auto-generated.
 If you define PV manually, you should use the same type of record as describe in the table.

 HV Power Supply Parameter Type  | Asyn Parameter            | Record type (R/W) | DTYP field (R/W)
 --------------------------------|---------------------------|-------------------|---------------